hfour/h4bff/docs/README.md

 - Code separation is easy to achieve.
 A plugin can live in a single directory or a single npm package - its models, controllers (services), database migrations, API endpoints and everything it needs to function as a single unit.

 - Although plugins can be more easily be separated into micro-services compared to typical monoliths, scaling is still more painful than in a microservice architecture.
-H4BFF is designed mainly for enterprise software style scaling, where multiple (possibly customized) deployments can run for different clients
+H4BFF is designed mainly for "on-premise" style scaling, where multiple (likely customized) deployments can run for different clients

 Interested in how this works?
 Check out our [introduction][intro] to get more familiar with the framework's building blocks, then lets look at how we would build a comments plugin in the more